Description of the 6C33S (6C33B) tube

 The circuit designer has the option to choose between auto bias and adjustable bias.
 Both have risks and problems.
 An auto bias circuit works so well because the bias is determined by a closed loop, where the gain of the tube is the 'loop gain'.
 The higher the gain of a tube, the better auto bias is working.
 So what is the gain of 6C33S (6C33B)?
 It is an incredible low 2...3x depending on the working point.
 So auto bias is not working well, and the tube can easily drift away.
 Of course they find that out, and some use hand adjustable bias.
 This is probably better, but the whole concept works by the merit of stay safely below maximum.
 And safety means not 10%, and sure not when you use a product in an unintended way.
 Conclusion: With the above considerations in mind, perhaps you understand better now, why 6C33S (6C33B) fails so often with bias problems in OTL amplifiers.
 The problem CAN be the tube indeed.
 So the Russians did a bad job, and let many bad tubes pass, and nothing is perfect.
 But saying this, nothing is perfect, the problem can also be the amplifier.
 So to understand this situation we have two choices:

 - Either all MIG air planes were flying around with potentially bad tubes

-- Or.... many good 6C33 are potentially destroyed by bad designed amplifiers.
+- Or.... many good vacuum tubes are potentially destroyed by bad designed amplifiers.